 - Bitwise expressions

-If the expression is a combination of the above expressions, such expressions are known as compound expressions.
+If the given expression is a mix of the expressions mentioned earlier, these are referred to as compound expressions.

 Special Assignment Expressions

-Special assignment expressions are expressions that can be further classified depending on the value assigned to the variable.
+Special task expressions are expressions that can be categorized further based on the assigned value to the variable.

 For example: